2) �� �������� ���������� �������� �������� �� ��� ������� ������ � ������������.

 11. Does it make any difference whether foreign buyers are governments or private investors?

-1. Microeconomics is the branch of economics that deals with decision- making making units � individuals, businesses and governments.
+III.
+Say whether these statements are true or false and if they are false, say why.1.
+Microeconomics is the branch of economics that deals with decision- making making units � individuals, businesses and governments.

 2. Macroeconomics deals with large groups or aggregates.